TRAINING COURSE

 • Balance of large and small muscle activities daily

-• More than one option for grouping, such as individual, small group, or large group *infants and toddlers are not expected to participate in a large group
+• More than one option for groupings, such as individual, small group, or large group *infants and toddlers are not expected to participate in a large group

 Materials and Equipment